-Such was the case for GovDC, the first data centre and private cloud environment in Australia built specifically to meet the ICT needs of public bodies.
-The program mandates the consolidation of 130 NSW Government agency data centres into two built-for-purpose certified facilities that meet recognised global standards of security, availability and efficiency.
+Such was the case for GovDC, the first data center and private cloud environment in Australia built specifically to meet the ICT needs of public bodies.
+The program mandates the consolidation of 130 NSW Government agency data centers into two built-for-purpose certified facilities that meet recognised global standards of security, availability and efficiency.

 As a result, the NSW government was challenged with moving government ICT away from the traditional sector silos towards consolidation and a much-reduced cost.
 While this means taxpayers will benefit from reduced government service delivery costs, GovDC is working with NSW citizens' highly sensitive, personal data.

 Security and data sovereignty is critical.
-As customer interaction becomes more and more digital, everything from health records to automated payments is reliant on optimal stability and security of the data centre.
+As customer interaction becomes more and more digital, everything from health records to automated payments is reliant on optimal stability and security of the data center.

 With this in mind, here are three reasons why deploying the right cabling infrastructure is key to delivering a seamless customer experience, while at the same time, addressing the needs of public bodies: